Water-rich sub-Neptunes and rocky super Earths around different Stars: Radii shaped by Volatile Partitioning, Formation

-\paragraph{\textbf{Layered}} In the Layered model, water and H/He are assumed to not mix at all to explore the other fringe case.
-In this case, the planetary structure follows a pure H/He envelope on top of the solid ice or rock layers.
-The ice layer density and thermal coefficients are modeled following \citet{Seager2007}.
-This is the case as long as H/He is present.
-After it is lost, we switch for the volatiles to a pure water envelope following the AQUA equation of state of \citet{Haldemann2020}.
-Because AQUA also includes gaseous and supercritical phases of water, this transition implies for hot planets that we first force the ice to be solid, motivated by the pressure of the H/He on top of it, and then transform it to a typically supercritical vapor envelope.
-In our static model, this transition occurs instantaneously.
-Especially at short orbital periods, this introduces an inconsistency as the water would evaporate somewhat earlier even if the assumption of non-mixing holds.
-However, this transition is relatively short and we explore this layered case as a useful extreme assumption which complements the mixing one.
-We note that for planets which do not contain volatile ices or for planets without any H/He after formation the Layered and Mixed models are equivalent and that the assumption of the Layered model are the same as what is used during the early formation stage of the model.
+After the loss of H/He (i.e. falling below a threshold mass of \SI{8e-7}{\mearth}), we switch for the volatiles to a pure water envelope with the full set of the general treatment but without H/He, thus using pure AQUA EOS.
+This transition implies for hot planets that we first force the water to be adiabatic, motivated by the pressure of the H/He on top of it, and then transform it to a typically supercritical vapor envelope which is partially radiative.
+We note that for planets which do not contain volatile ices or H/He after formation the Layered and Mixed models are equivalent.

 \paragraph{\textbf{Fractionation}} The structure and initialization of the Fractionation model is equal to the Mixed model explained above.
 The difference lies in loosening the assumption that the gas is perfectly mixed also in the photoevaporative wind.
 Instead, an analytic prescription \citep{Hunten1987,Zahnle1986,Zahnle1990} detailed in Appendix \ref{app:fractionation} (optimistic estimate)\footnote{We use the analytic estimates from Appendix \ref{app:fractionation} and the expressions for $\dot{M}_{\rm H_2O}$ there instead of the output from the tables of \citet{Johnstone2020} (Sect. \ref{sec:photoevap}) for its broader applicability.} is used to determine the metallicity in the photoevaporative mass loss $Z_{\rm loss} = \frac{\dot{M}_{\rm H_2O}}{\dot{M}_{\rm H/He} + \dot{M}_{\rm H_2O}}\leq Z_{\rm env}$.
 Consequently, this also implies that $Z_{\rm env}$ can evolve, that is, increase, over time.